osjacky430/epf/README.md

 ## Particle (State) Concept

 The Particle Concept describes the requirement for a particle type.
-The requirements are checked by each component, e.g. `epf::Differential`, `epf::ParticleFilter`.
+The requirements are checked by each component, e.g. `epf::DifferentialDrive`, `epf::ParticleFilter`.
 Refer to each component for actual requirement.

 # Getting Started

 # TODO
-1. support multi-thread or coroutine
+1. support multi-thread or coroutine (make example benchmarkable first...)
 2. make it harder to misuse (this is a bit vague, basically, I need to come back to some classes since some of them should be treated specially, but I haven't think about it thoroughly)
 3. make it easy to install
 4. adapt to ros (this can only be done after #3)